 I’ve bought Christmas decor, gifts, furniture, games, clothes and shoes to name but a few things.

-I find I get the best deals in stores that are in the more well off areas, they also seem to charge less than stores in poorer areas – go figure!
+I find I get the best deals in the thrift store that is in the more well off areas, they also seem to charge less than stores in poorer areas – go figure!

 You can stretch your wardrobe by trading items with your relatives and friends.
 Find people who wear the same size as you, and see if they want to try this.